per1234/ino-troubleshooting/development-software.md

 ---
 #### Text in the Arduino IDE looks like gibberish
 <!-- https://github.com/arduino/Arduino/pull/9044 -->
-Windows only:
+For Windows only:
 1. Close all Arduino IDE windows.
-1. Open the file arduino.l4j.ini,  located in the Arduino IDE installation folder, in a text editor.
+1. Open the file `arduino.l4j.ini`, located in the Arduino IDE installation folder, in a text editor.
 1. Add this line:
     ```
     -Dawt.useSystemAAFontSettings=on